Does Garlic Help with Acne?

 The Essential Information

-Many people use garlic as a folk remedy for many conditions, and some people are now trying it topically to treat acne.
+Garlic is used as a folk remedy for many conditions, and some people are now trying it topically to treat acne.

 There is currently no evidence that taking garlic orally has any effect on acne.